Here’s a list of supplies to have in your home in case you need to quarantine.

 - Throw away used tissues in no-touch disposal receptacle

-- Keep hands out of your mouth, nose and eyes to prevent transmission of not just coronavirus, but other respiratory diseases, according to the CDC
+- Keep hands out of your mouth, nose and eyes to prevent transmission of viruses and other respiratory diseases

-- Bookmark the website or Facebook page of the Oregon Health Authority and a local health department, which regularly notify residents of health emergencies and other issues impacting the community
+- You can subscribe to updates from Oregon Health Authority to get notified of health emergencies and other issues impacting the community

 IF YOU GET SICK